-We are still working to explicitly describe the unifying principles that make the tidyverse so consistent, and you can read our latest thoughts at https://principles.tidyverse.org/.
-But there is one particularly important principle that we want to call out here: the tidyverse is fundamentally human centred.
+We are still working to explicitly describe the unifying principles that make the tidyverse consistent, but you can read our latest thoughts at https://principles.tidyverse.org/.
+There is one particularly important principle that we want to call out here: the tidyverse is fundamentally human centred.
 That is, the tidyverse is designed to support the activities of a human data analyst, so to be effective tool builders, we must explicitly recognise and acknowledge the strengths and weaknesses of human cognition.

 This is particularly important for R, because it’s a language that’s used primarily by non-programmers, and we want to make it as easy as possible for first-time and end-user programmers to learn the tidyverse.
+We believe deeply in the motivations that lead to the creation of S: “to turn ideas into software, quickly and faithfully” (Chambers 1998).
 This means that we spend a lot of time thinking about interface design, and have recently started experimenting with surveys to help guide interface choices.